AntonioEusebio/Chat-App/README.md

 Chat-App uses Firebase for:
 - Authentication;
 - Storage, to store images;
-- Firebase Database, to store the users and the chats between them;
+- Firestore Database, to store the users and the chats between them;